-According to the 2015 bugs without borders survey by the University of Kentucky and NPMA, Bed bugs infestations are on the rise!
-75% of the pest control companies survived stated their business grew from the previous year!
+According to the 2015 bugs without borders survey by the University of Kentucky and NPMA, Bed bug infestations are on the rise!
+75% of the pest control companies surveyed stated their business grew from the previous year!
 It’s easy; people come to New York, spend the night at an infested hotel, then bring them into the clothing store.

-Dirty homes, clutter, people who are not clean are the cause of bed bugs, or so people believe – this is NOT the case!
-Imagine you buy a shirt from a department store that unbeknown to you, have bed bugs in the clothing; you take the shirt home end up with an infestation.
+Dirty homes, clutter, and people who are not clean cause bed bugs, or so people believe – this is NOT the case!
+Imagine you buy a shirt from a department store that, unbeknown to you, has bed bugs in the clothing; you take the shirt home and end up with an infestation.

 Imagine how you would feel if they found out you had bed bugs.
 Only a small number of infestations get reported, and there are many, many more that go unreported!

 As for Hollister, they have asked the City to help come up with a solution to ensure their customers don’t find bed bugs in clothing and do everything within their power to ensure this never happens again.